Setup and install Tag Manager

 - Near the top of the window, find your container ID, formatted as "GTM-XXXXXX".

 - Click your container ID to launch the Install Tag Manager box.

 - Copy and paste the code snippets into your website as instructed in the Install Tag Manager box, or download and install the appropriate mobile SDK.
-Below are tips for each content type.
+See below for tips on web, AMP, and mobile installation.